 · Abdominal surgeries can be the cause of incision hernias.

-· Abdominal masses can be another source for risk factors associated to hernias.
-Masses, such as ovarian cysts and gall bladder-related cysts are the typical cause.
+· Abdominal masses can be another source for risk factors associated with hernias.
+Masses, such as ovarian cysts and gallbladder-related cysts are the typical cause.

 · Abnormal gathering of fluid in the abdominal region (ascites).
 The most common factor for ascites is high blood pressure in the veins; normally, from cirrhosis.

-· Chronic disorders, such as: chronic cough, and/or chronic constipation can cause hernias.
-Mainly, from the persistent over stressing caused by having the condition.
+· Chronic disorders, such as a chronic cough or chronic constipation can cause hernias.
+Mainly from the persistent overstressing caused by having the condition.

 · Pregnancy is a known cause in relation to hernias being formed.
 The risk increases with multiple pregnancies.